cincodeymayo/Vice-Versa/README.md

 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-3.CincoV5 or Bennett Gray V is the name of the copyright holder the name no violating the intellectual properties this software
+3.CincoV5 is Bennett Gray V is the name of the copyright holder the name no violating the intellectual properties this software
- 4 intellectual properties or distributing before,  or after contract is created unless minting first.
-   This software without specific prior permission. distributing, or selling of the files, before or after contract is created THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"
+ 4 intellectual properties or distributing before,  or after contract, This software without specific prior permission. distributing, or selling of the files, before or after contract is created THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"